-- 1. Go to section Configuration $\rightarrow$ Interfaces. - 2.
-Double-click the Ethernet interface. - 3.
-Open the VLAN tab. - 4.
-Click Add or Remove VLANs... - 5.
-Check Create VLAN subinterfaces. - 6.
-Type VLAN IDs separated by semicolons.
+- 1. Go to section Configuration $\rightarrow$ Interfaces.

+- 2. Double-click the Ethernet interface.

+- 3. Open the VLAN tab.

+- 4. Click Add or Remove VLANs...

+- 5. Check Create VLAN subinterfaces.

+- 6. Type VLAN IDs separated by semicolons.
 VLAN ID is a number between 1 and 4094.
+To create multiple VLANs, add less than 90 VLANs at once.

 Kerio Control creates a new network interface for each VLAN.
-The new interfaces are added in the Other Interfaces group. - 7.
-You can move VLANs to other interface groups. - 8.
+The new interfaces are added in the Other Interfaces group.

+- 7. You can move VLANs to other interface groups. - 8.
 Double-click a VLAN interface to set the IPv4 and/or IPv6 parameters.